hakhub/deduper/README.md

-# Deduper
+# A show-duplicates script called "Deduper", in Elixir code

+## Introduction

+Rogue-1 is my public repoository, aimed at improving my programming skills and sharing code-art for public use.
+Tips, comments and forks that can improve the usefulness of this code and/or my programming skills are more than welcome.
+Enjoy!

 # Documentation for Deduper.

+## Purpose

-This module identifies duplicate files within a directory tree, shows them, and (when it's programmed ;-) will delete selected duplicates, when told to do so.
+This module identifies duplicate files within a directory tree.
+It groups them, and shows/lists them in an orderly fashion.

+** PLEASE NOTE: Process make take time, due to the fact that each file is checked using a hash-mechanism. **

-# Syntax
+## Syntax

-Deduper.find_dups( path, option, [extension(s)] )
+`Deduper.find_dups( "path", "option", ["extension(s)"] )`

 Where:
-* path is the root of the directory-tree to be traversed (absolute path: don't forget the slash at the beginning.)
+* `path` is the root of the directory-tree to be traversed (absolute path: don't forget the slash at the beginning.)
-* option = audio, document, image, video, all or other (other uses the extensions).
+* `option` can be _audio, document, image, video, all_ or _other_ (where _other_ uses the extensions you define).
+* `extensions` is **optional**, and are the file-extensions you want to search for.
+Note: extensions **seperated by comma's**, and **no spaces**.

+Example: `Deduper.find_dups( "/.", "other", "html,css" )` # This will search for HTML and CSS files in the tree starting, starting in the current directory.

+## Comments

+Extensive comments are added to explain code syntax (yep, also for myself) and can be used for learning Elixir.

 # Contributors are invited